CrayLabs/SmartSim/doc/tutorials/inference.rst

 Note that TensorFlow and Keras, unlike the other ML libraries supported by SmartSim, requires an ``input`` and ``output`` argument in the call to ``set_model``.
-These arguments correspond the the layer names of the created model.
-The ``smartsim.tf.freeze_model`` utility returns these values for convienence as shown below.
+These arguments correspond to the layer names of the created model.
+The ``smartsim.tf.freeze_model`` utility returns these values for convenience as shown below.

 .. code-block:: python